-In this guide, we’ll walk you through the essential tips and techniques to ensure you achieve the finest results with your random orbital sander.
+My sander (DeWalt DCW210B) in the picture is my personal favourite.
+It lives in my main toolbox and goes to every job with me.
+It is quite heavy on battery usage, so I’d recommend a spare if you buy one.
+In this guide, I’ll walk you through the essential tips and techniques to ensure you achieve the finest results with your random orbital sander.

 1. Choose the Right Sandpaper